kensoh/Biohacking/README.md

 ### Backlog

-Placeholder section to document trusted crowd-sourced ideas for selection and experimentation.
+Placeholder section to document crowd-sourced ideas for selection and experimentation.
+These ideas are from trusted sources but not yet tested on myself.